 4 cup lacinato kale torn into bite size pieces with stems removed and massaged (see note above)

-2. In a large mixing bowl, whisk together olive oil, lemon juice, dried oregano, sumac, onion powder, ground fennel, sesame seeds and salt.
+2. Next, you’ll put together the dressing for the kale wheat berry salad.
+In a large mixing bowl, whisk together olive oil, lemon juice, dried oregano, sumac, onion powder, ground fennel, sesame seeds and salt.

 3. Add the tomatoes, cucumber, capers, kale and wheat berries to the mixing bowl.
 Combine well.
 Taste and adjust seasonings (More salt?
 More lemon?).
 Serve.